Security and Privacy models¶

 NIST Cloud Computing Security model¶

-Sooner or later you will be creating a solution or privacy architecture where cloud hosting plays a significant part.
+Sooner or later you create a solution or privacy architecture where cloud hosting plays a significant part.
 The NIST cloud computing security reference model is a very good model to use as reference.

 Jericho Security Model¶

 The Jericho(tm) Security architecture model is built upon principles.
 The advantages of using the Jericho model for security are:

 A security architecture model built upon the Jericho conceptual model is built around maintaining flexibility and protects the most important security objects for the stakeholders.

 Integration: Easier to build secure processes with other companies and trusted partners.